SPOILERS for plot but not special effects.

 Part II involved a lot of ~wow~ moments with the special effects but I was once again taken with how REAL Jamie made Harry.
 He knows he’s messed up and he’s afraid he’s put the world in danger, again.
 His conversation with Dumbledore’s portrait makes me SCREAMMMMM with tears.
 It was my first cry of the show.
 I was proud I had made it this far.

 I don’t know how to address the Scorbus because I’m 99% convinced that Anthony and Sam are a real-life couple.
 Act II solidifies this.
 Especially the library scene.
 Anthony makes me giddier than a five-year-old when he gets close to Sam.
-I could feel the chemistry from the balcony.
+I could feel the chemistry from the Grand Circle.
 I fully believe they ship Scorbus and tease the audience with it.
 They did it so well that I walked in not shipping Scorbus and left obsessively shipping Scorbus.

 I wanted to like the actress playing Delphi, but she was a little forgettable.
 I wouldn’t have wanted to pay attention to her had I not already known the significance of her character.
 It may have just been an off night, and I didn’t ~not~ like her, but she was unspectacular.
 That’s not a good thing when playing Voldemort’s daughter.